enonic/app-event-theme/README.md

 ### This is the repository of app-event-theme.

+Create a homepage for any event.
 A [template](https://themefisher.com/products/eventre-event-conference-website-template/) based event information webpage.
-Create a homepage for any event.
+No significant changes were made to the template other than to adapt it to the Enonic technology.

 [Specifications](https://docs.google.com/document/d/1BYlj6XnQ9CNhgloIb36ump8tsKNouTdtBem6UQ0VRes/edit#).